omnissa-archive/software-forensic-kit/README.md

 ## Contributing

 The software-forensic-kit project team welcomes contributions from the community.
-Before you start working with software-forensic-kit, please read our [Developer Certificate of Origin](https://cla.vmware.com/dco).
-All contributions to this repository must be signed as described on that page.
-Your signature certifies that you wrote the patch or have the right to pass it on as an open-source patch.
 For more detailed information, refer to [CONTRIBUTING.md](CONTRIBUTING.md).

 Be sure to end all commits with Signed-off-by: <username> <email>